USDA-ARS-NWRC/guds/README.md

 following keys:

   * url - url of the AWS instance
-  * remote_username - user name on the AWS instance associated to the geoserver
   * geoserver_username - username on the geoserver
   * geoserver_password - Password for the geoserver
-  * pem - Location of the .pem for accesssing the AWS instance
   * data - Location of the data folder on the server

 After installing you can also run the following to get a blank credentials file.